LibrariesHacked/create-librarydata/src/markdown/stocksummarydata.md

 An item of stock is any item held by the library that is available to the public, and catalogued in the library management system.
-This dataset is a summary of the different types of items held by libraries.
+This dataset provides counts of the different types of items held by libraries.

 The stock summary dataset is a **snapshot**.
-This means that each export is a point in time representation of the data.
+This means that each update to the data is a fresh export, representing the stock held (or on loan) at that point in time.